 A Few More Tips for Removing Sticker Residue

-- Duct Tape – the savior of many a domestic problem, duct tape can fix a myriad of issues in the home.
+- Duct Tape – the saviour of many domestic problems, duct tape can fix a myriad of issues in the home.
 If there is stubborn sticker residue on a hard material, then you can use duct tape to peel it away.
 Just press it gently into the residue, and then peel it back carefully.
-You might have to do this a few times. #
+You might have to do this a few times.

 - Hairdryer – this bathroom staple can help you remove any sticky residue from your home, as the heat will loosen the adhesive, making it easier to scrape off.

 - Rubbing eraser – this can help you to agitate the adhesive off of the surface, and will roll the residue away.

 - Commercial cleaners – there are a few commercial cleaners that can be used to remove sticker residue from items in your home.
 Products like Goo Gone (which can be purchased for pretty cheap from Walmart, and other similar retailers).
 Follow all of the manufacturer’s instructions, which generally want you to apply the product to the residue, let it sit for a while, and then scrape it away, or wipe it down with a cloth.

 Having stickers stuck all over your house needn’t be the end of the world – there are plenty of ways that you can remove residue, using cupboard staples, and household essentials that you are guaranteed to have.

 We suggest that you use duct tape, oil, or peanut butter on solids (such as glass, plastic, or wood), and use white vinegar, acetone, or even freeze it for more delicate fabric.